Sakura in Paris (Cherry Blossom)

 Interesting Facts About Cherry Blossoms

-- Known as ‘sakura’ in Japanese, cherry blossoms are a symbol of spring because it is a time of renewal
+- Known as “sakura” in Japanese, cherry blossoms are a symbol of spring because it is a time of renewal.

 - Hanami (花 見, literally “to look at the flowers”) is the traditional Japanese custom of appreciating the beauty of flowers, mainly cherry blossoms (sakura)

-- Each cherry tree may only bloom for up to a week
+- Each cherry tree may only bloom for up to a week.

-- There are eleven steps in the cherry blossom life cycle: bud -bud expansion – flower opens – 10% in bloom – 30% in bloom – 50% in bloom – 70% in bloom – full bloom – petals start to fall – petals fall vigorously- Finished
+- There are eleven steps in the cherry blossom life cycle: bud -bud expansion – flower opens – 10% in bloom – 30% in bloom – 50% in bloom – 70% in bloom – full bloom – petals start to fall – petals fall vigorously- Finished.

 - The cherry blossoms and the leaves are edible.
 In Japan, they are used in many traditional sweets and tea.

-Best Places to See Cherry Blossoms in Paris
+Where to See Cherry Blossoms in Paris

-Wondering where to see cherry blossoms in Paris?
-Here is the list of the best cherry blossoms Paris has to offer, along with a couple of magnolia blossoms that you cannot miss.
-This Cherry Blossom Paris Guide includes spots in almost all the Paris Arrondissements, so it is a good opportunity to explore the lesser-known districts and neighborhoods.
-If you need help finding your bearings in Paris, head here for our Paris Arrondissmentns guide.
+This guide includes spots in almost all the Paris Arrondissements, so it is a good opportunity to explore the lesser-known districts and neighborhoods.
+If you need help finding your bearings in Paris, check out my Paris Arrondissements guide.

-The Jardin des Combattants Espagnols de la Nueve, next to the Town Hall, is one of our favorite places with cherry blossoms in Paris.
+The Jardin des Combattants Espagnols de la Nueve, next to the Town Hall, is one of my favorite places with cherry blossoms in Paris.
 In this garden, there are magnolia trees too, but when it’s the cherry blossom season in Paris, the magnolias are gone.

 The Jardin des Combattants Espagnols de la Neuve opens only on weekends, and it’s a cute little haven in the center of Paris.